nomomo/Multiple-Monitors-Chrome-Remote-Desktop/README.en.md

 Example:

 - If you are using a 3840x2160 resolution monitor at 125% scaling, the actual monitor resolution that the app recognizes is (3840/1.25)x(2160/1.25)=3072x1728.
-- If you have two 3840x2160 resolution monitors laid out horizontally at 125% scaling and your primary monitor is the right monitor, you can run the app to cover all monitors by entering 6144 for manualWidth, 1728 for manualHeight, -3072 for manualPosX, and 0 for manualPosY.
+- If you have two 3840x2160 resolution monitors laid out horizontally at 125% scaling and your primary monitor is the right monitor, you can run the app to cover all monitors by entering 6144 for `manualWidth`, 1728 for `manualHeight`, -3072 for `manualPosX`, and 0 for `manualPosY`.

 ### Why does the app ask me to sign in with Google?